Monday, November 30, 2009

 The tall part of the barn was the main room, with a dusty old loft up above.
 At first, my brother and I thought it would be cool to hang out up in the loft, but soon discovered that no matter how often you swept up, it was always dusty.
 And of course, it was steaming hot up there in the summer months.

-For the first couple years we lived there, we didn’t really do much with the barn.
-We put our old living room couch out there, when the parents upgraded… we had a ping-pong table and some old hook rugs, but there really wasn’t much to do.
+For the first couple of years we lived there, we didn’t really do much with the barn.
+We put our old living room couch out there when the parents upgraded… we had a ping-pong table and some old hook rugs, but there really wasn’t much to do.

 Side note: there was also a gas heater in the workroom, with which I learned a valuable lesson.
 To wit: when you have to light a gas stove, always light the match BEFORE turning on the gas.
 I got my ass blown across the room one afternoon when I turned on the gas and then started fumbling around with the matches.
 By the time I got one lit, a nice little gas cloud was waiting for me to stick the match into the pilot light area.
 KA-BOOM!